 Some produce is more delicate and will keep longer if you wait to wash it right before you eat it.
 Berries, cherries, and grapes all do best treated this way.

 How to Wash Most Produce

 Clean produce begins with clean hands, and the FDA recommends washing yours for at least 20 seconds with soap and warm water before getting to the produce (you should wash your hands before handling any food, right?).
 From there, rinse your produce under plain running water-no soap or formulated wash required–and gently rub the surface, skin or peel.
 One three-year study by Connecticut's Department of Consumer Protection and Agricultural Experiment Station found that the mechanical action of rinsing and rubbing the produce removed pesticide residues just as effectively as both soap and fruit and vegetable washes.
 So there's no need to purchase extra products, though if using a special wash makes you feel better, go for it.

-After this initial step, firm produce, such as melons and potatoes, could use an extra scrub from a clean produce brush to get off any remaining stuck-on filth before drying.
-Drying is the final part of the washing process, as using a clean cloth or paper towel can help remove any lingering bacteria, and helps delay spoiling as well.
+After this initial step, firm produce, such as melons and potatoes, could use an extra scrub from a clean vegetable brush to get off any remaining stuck–on filth before drying.
+Drying is the final part of the washing process, as using a clean cloth or paper towel can help remove any lingering bacteria and helps delay spoiling as well.

 How to Wash Berries

 As we mentioned earlier, berries are delicate, and rubbing them can make them lose their plump texture.
 Just before serving, rinse berries in a clean colander, lay them on a cloth or paper towel-lined plate, then gently pat them dry.